inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 * key information about the patient, e.g. demographics (age, ethnicity, etc.), but also their past medical history, medication they are regularly taking, allergies, advanced care decisions and so on
 * diagnostic instruments and the output thereof, such as laboratory results or imaging
-* locations where either diagnostics or treatments are happening (e.g. wards, operation theatres or special units)
+* locations of events (e.g. wards, operation theatres or special units)
 * important time points on a patient journey, e.g. admission and duration of a hospital stay, number of hospital visit for a condition and
 * medication/treatments administered to patients while in the hospital